openaps/docs/docs/docs/walkthrough/phase-0/hardware/pump.md

 # Information about compatible insulin pumps

-NOTE: If you are considering moving from Multiple Daily Injections (MDI) to an insulin pump,, it is important that you have  VERY detailed knowledge about the way a pump works.
-Insulin pumps use both basal and bolus settings for dosing and only use fast acting insulin.
-If you just purchased a compatible pump you are probably eager to start closing the loop.
-OpenAPS uses the settings and information that is manually set by the user (usually with help from their Healthcare Provider) into the pump to make dosing recommendations.
-First things first: understand how to safely use your pump before proceeding.

 !["Can I do OpenAPS with this pump?"](../Can_I_close_the_loop_with_this_pump_May_20_2016.jpg "Can I do OpenAPS with this pump?")

 Currently, only the following Medtronic MiniMed models allow us to remotely set temporary basal rate commands, which is required to do OpenAPS: